M5ez/M5ez/README.md

 Note that this doesn't use the `WiFi.setAutoConnect` and `WiFi.setAutoReconnect` fucntions of the ESP32 WiFi library: they can only connect to one access point.
 Instead  M5ez has it's own logic for connecting, saving the ssid and password of networks you want to automatically connect to in flash.

-The functions below give access to these troed networks as well as the stored "on/off" toggle for the autoconnect feature.
+The functions below give access to these stored networks as well as the stored "on/off" toggle for the autoconnect feature.
 You probably won't need them as `ezWifiMenu` lets the user manage all of this.
 Note that you have to call `ez.wifiWriteFlash()` when you are done making any changes.

 **`void ez.wifiAddNetwork(String SSID, String key)`**